Richard98PL/self-harvester/README.md

 #HOW DO I WORK

-I check weekly fluctuation of selected cryptocurrency via coinmarketcapAPI and then I compare it with the fluctuation threshold set. basically automated buy low, sell high, that's it
+I check weekly fluctuation of selected cryptocurrency once a day via coinmarketcapAPI and then I compare it with the fluctuation threshold set. basically automated buy low, sell high, that's it

 self-harvester